 The very first X Forged iron released in 2006 and the 2009 edition followed just before the release of the Diablo Forged irons.
 The oldest X Forged irons that you can currently get your hands on is the RAZR X Forged iron which released in 2011, however, these are only available pre-owned.

-Since 2011, three X Forged models have released.
+Since 2011, three X Forged models have been released.
 These include the X Forged (2013), X Forged (2018), and X Forged CB.
 The latest edition, the X Forged CB, which is the only model you can purchase new, performs much like the rest of the series.
 It has a pleasant soft feel, is precise, and is a little more forgiving on off-center hits than its predecessors.

 Frequently Asked Questions